Colorful historic cityscape of Gdańsk with Hanseatic architecture along Motława River, Poland

 Cultural Tips

 Pierogi culture: try various fillings (ruskie, mięsne, sweet).
 Bar Mleczny (milk bars): communist-era canteens serving cheap authentic Polish food.
 Vodka: Poles drink neat and chilled, traditional toasts.
 Amber: 'Baltic gold,' Gdańsk specializes—shops everywhere, negotiate prices.
 WWII history: sensitive topic, Polish perspectives differ from Western narratives.
 Solidarity: pride in toppling communism.
-Baltic beaches: cold water even summer (16-18°C), windy, bring layers.
+Baltic beaches: cold water even summer (16-18°C / 61-64°F), windy, bring layers.
 Sunday: shops closed, restaurants open.
 Remove shoes when entering Polish homes.
 St. Dominic's Fair: August, huge open-air market.
 Dress casual.

 Get an eSIM